-- (4) An officer of a person conducting a business or undertaking may be convicted or found guilty of an offence under this Act relating to a duty under this section whether or not the person conducting the business or undertaking has been convicted or found guilty of an offence under this Act relating to the duty or obligation. - (5) In this section, due diligence includes taking reasonable steps- (a) to acquire and keep up-to-date knowledge of work health and safety matters; and - (b) to gain an understanding of the nature of the operations of the business or undertaking of the person conducting the business or undertaking and generally of the hazards and risks associated with those operations; and (c) to ensure that the person conducting the business or undertaking has available for use, and uses, appropriate resources and processes to eliminate or minimise risks to health and safety from work carried out as part of the conduct of the business or undertaking; and - (d) to ensure that the person conducting the business or undertaking has appropriate processes for receiving and considering information regarding incidents, hazards and risks and responding in a timely way to that information; and - (e) to ensure that the person conducting the business or undertaking has, and implements, processes for complying with any duty or obligation of the person conducting the business or undertaking under this Act; and Examples-

-For the purposes of paragraph (e), the duties or obligations under this Act of a person conducting a business or undertaking may include:
+(4) An officer of a percent conducting a business or undertable service (4) An officer of a person conducting a business or undertaking may be convicted or found guilty of an offence under this Act relating to a duty under this section whether or not the person conducting the business or undertaking has been convicted or found guilty of an offence under this Act relating to the duty or obligation.
+(5) In this section - the diligence includes taking reasonable steps - (a) to acquire and keep up-to-date knowledge of work health and safety matters; and (b) to gain an understanding of the nature of the operations of the business or undertaking of the person conducting the business or undertaking and generally of the hazards and risks associated with those operations; and (c) to ensure that the person conducting the business or undertaking has available for use, and uses, appropriate resources and processes to eliminate or minimise risks to health and safety from work carried out as part of the conduct of the business or undertaking has appropriate processes for receiving and considering information regarding incidents, hazards and risks and responding in a timely way to that information; and (e) to ensure that the person conducting the business or undertaking has appropriate processes for complying with any duty or obligation of the person conducting the business or undertaking may include the following: a consulting with workers: b consulting a business or undertaking may include the following: c ensuring notifiable incidents: c ensuring the provision of training and instruction to workers about work health and safety representatives receive their entitlements to training. d) to ensure that the person conducting the business or undertaking has, and implements, processes for complying with any duty or obligation of the person conducting the business or undertaking may include the following: c ensuring notifiable incidents: d ensuring the business or undertaking may inclu PCBU NEW SOUTH WALES: Primary duty of care (1) A person conducting a business or undertaking (PCBU) must ensure, so far as is reasonably practicable, the health and safety of - (a) workers engaged, or caused to be engaged by the person, and (b) workers whose activities in carrying out work are influenced or directed by the person, while the workers are at work in the business or undertaking.
+(2) A PCBU must ensure, so far as is reasonably practicable, that the health and safety of other persons is not put at risk from work carried out as part of the conduct of the business or undertaking.
+(3) Without limiting subsections (1) and (2), a person conducting a business or undertaking must ensure, so far as is reasonably practicable-